Simon Boswell

-Biography

-Early years
+Early life

 Boswell was born in London in 1953.
 He studied at The Haberdashers' Aske's Boys' School and English literature at Pembroke College, Cambridge.

 Playing the guitar since age 12, he was an accomplished guitarist and was signed by Transatlantic Records in 1975 whilst still at college.
 This led to the release of his first solo album, "The Mind Parasites", a collection of contemporary acoustic songs and instrumentals.

 He formed the band Advertising in 1977.

 Boswell later became a record producer both in the United Kingdom and Italy.
 He produced Renato Zero's album and album of Nino Buonocore.

+Career

 Film scoring

 Boswell's film career started in 1985, and since then he has countless awards from around the world and has been nominated twice for a BAFTA award.

 Boswell has also worked on two projects with the Vatican.
 "Santo Subito" was his first project, which was a film collaboration setting the speeches and the singing of Pope John Paul II to Boswell's music and visuals.

 Boswell more recently composed for and produced the album "Alma Mater", featuring Pope Benedict XVI.